May 2-4, 2014

 Three Days o’ Racing

-The optional stage race will happen again in 2014.
-Changes are in the works.
-Stay tuned for more info!
+The optional stage race (“Funduro”) will happen again in 2014.
+More information can be found below.

 The Boggs Hill Climb starts at 5:00 PM on Friday, May 2.
-It’ll be longer than 2013 and will stray from fire roads onto singletrack.
 Expect about 20 minutes of grunting and heaving whilst making really ugly faces.
 You’ll want to line up before 5:00, naturally.
 We’ll have signage and announcements directing you from Boggs Race HQ at Calso Camp to the start line.

 The centerpiece of your race weekend is, as ever, the Boggs 8-Hour Race.
 We’re up to year 9 on this thing and it’s getting more rad every time.
 Expect around 1,100′ of climbing on an 9 mile course with lots of way zippy, buffed-out singletrack alongside nice, steady climbs.
 It changes a bit every year, so cherish the variety we’ll be injecting into your life.
 People do it on CX bikes, people do it on DH bikes, but this is classic mountain bike terrain, so draw from your quiver accordingly.